josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/can-deactivate.guard.ts" path="router/src/app/can-deactivate.guard.ts"></code-example>

-While the guard doesn't have to know which component has a deactivate method, it can detect that the `CrisisDetailComponent` component has the `canDeactivate()` method and call it.
+While the guard does not have to know which component has a deactivate method, it can detect that the `CrisisDetailComponent` component has the `canDeactivate()` method and call it.
-The guard not knowing the details of any component's deactivation method makes the guard reusable.
+The guard not knowing the details of the deactivation method of any component makes the guard reusable.

 Alternatively, you could make a component-specific `CanDeactivate` guard for the `CrisisDetailComponent`.
 The `canDeactivate()` method provides you with the current instance of the `component`, the current `ActivatedRoute`, and `RouterStateSnapshot` in case you needed to access some external information.
-This would be useful if you only wanted to use this guard for this component and needed to get the component's properties or confirm whether the router should allow navigation away from it.
+This would be useful if you only wanted to use this guard for this component and needed to get the properties of the component or confirm whether the router should allow navigation away from it.

 <code-example header="src/app/can-deactivate.guard.ts (component-specific)" path="router/src/app/can-deactivate.guard.1.ts"></code-example>